Conservation

 Conservation Tree Program

-Each spring, the Nemaha NRD provides trees and shrubs for conservation purposes, including windbreaks, shelterbelts, wildlife habitat, firewood, and Christmas trees.
+The Nemaha NRD provides trees and shrubs for conservation purposes, including windbreaks, shelterbelts, wildlife habitat, firewood, and Christmas trees.
 Orders are accepted starting November 1st each year.
 A planting service is available for orders of 200 trees or more — contact the NRD to schedule a planting plan.

 Eligibility: You must reside in or own property within the Nemaha NRD boundaries to place an order.